EmilStenstrom/friendlybit/comments/2009-04-03-projectors-a-great-accessibility-argument_comments.md

 - comment_ID: '31718'
   comment_author: Jan Willem
   comment_author_url: http://home.casema.nl/jwnieuwerth/
-  comment_content: '@Emil, @Stevie↵Good point Stevie D!
+  comment_content: '@Emil, @Stevie\nGood point Stevie D!
 Mostly favourites are still
     open with older version IE users, who are still there.
-I have some brainstorm about this.↵↵Suppose these IE 6 users have small screens, then according <a href="http://www.w3schools.com/browsers/browsers_stats.asp" rel="nofollow">w3school browser statistics</a> partially about 17% (or less of course, maybe 10%) might still own a smaller screen.
-That''s still a large group to reach.↵↵Further I think it is important for who the website is.
-To reach private persons you should, I think, have 800×600 scaled websites or flexible ones (Until the screens get a lot cheaper by the current recession, but I see computers drop in prices, not screens yet).↵↵For business websites for other business websites you might use 1024.
-I assume business are well facilitated with nice larger screens.↵↵@Emil,↵↵Good to read a new article from your hand, you have to wait sometimes for the next one, but at least they have good thoughts/content!'
+I have some brainstorm about this.\n\nSuppose these IE 6 users have small screens, then according <a href="http://www.w3schools.com/browsers/browsers_stats.asp" rel="nofollow">w3school browser statistics</a> partially about 17% (or less of course, maybe 10%) might still own a smaller screen.
+That''s still a large group to reach.\n\nFurther I think it is important for who the website is.
+To reach private persons you should, I think, have 800×600 scaled websites or flexible ones (Until the screens get a lot cheaper by the current recession, but I see computers drop in prices, not screens yet).\n\nFor business websites for other business websites you might use 1024.
+I assume business are well facilitated with nice larger screens.\n\n@Emil,\n\nGood to read a new article from your hand, you have to wait sometimes for the next one, but at least they have good thoughts/content!'
   comment_date: '2009-04-21 23:47:33'